-- [2] The Applicant is an Old Age Security (OAS) pensioner and recipient of the Guaranteed Income Supplement (GIS).
+- [3] The Applicant is an Old Age Security (OAS) pensioner and recipient of the GIS.
 In October 2011, the Respondent notified her that it had recalculated her GIS entitlement based on previously-undisclosed information that her husband was receiving a private pension.
-As a result, the Respondent determined that it had overpaid the Applicant in the amount of \$4,735 and initiated steps to seek recovery. - [3] In a letter dated September 17, 2012, the Respondent denied the Applicant's request for reconsideration.
+As a result, the Respondent determined that it had overpaid the Applicant in the amount of \$4,735 and initiated steps to seek recovery. - [4] In a letter dated September 17, 2012, the Respondent denied the Applicant's request for reconsideration.
 On March 12, 2014, the Applicant filed an incomplete appeal of the reconsideration decision with the GD.
-In response, the SST asked Applicant to provide the missing information, and she perfected her appeal on June 27, 2014. - [4] In a decision dated January 22, 2016, the GD determined that the Applicant had been late in filing her appeal and refused an extension of time.
+In response, the SST asked the Applicant to provide the missing information, and she perfected her appeal on June 27, 2014. - [5] In a decision dated January 22, 2016, the GD determined that the Applicant had been late in filing her appeal and refused an extension of time.
 In doing so, the GD determined that the one-year time limit under subsection 52(2) of the Department of Employment and Social Development Act (DESDA) did not apply to appellants who were notified of a reconsideration decision before April 1, 2013.
-However, it then found that the Applicant's lack of an arguable case outweighed weighed all other considerations. - [5] The Applicant filed an application for leave to appeal with the Appeal Division (AD) of the SST on April 13, 2016, within the time limit set out in paragraph 57(1)(b) of the DESDA.
+However, it then found that the Applicant's lack of an arguable case outweighed weighed all other considerations.